 Next steps if your income has dropped or you’re worried about making repayments

-The coronavirus outbreak will affect many people’s finances, especially those who have been made redundant, placed on furlough or who have lost self-employment income.
+The coronavirus outbreak will have affected many people’s finances, especially those who have been made redundant, placed on furlough or who have lost self-employment income.

 If your income has dropped or you’re worried about making repayments you should discuss your situation with your RTO lender as soon as you can and before your next payment is due.
 They’ll be more willing and able to help if you’re proactive and explain your situation.